-A. () Micro purchases
+1. () Micro-purchases

-Procurement by micro purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$[not to exceed \$3,500\$10,000].
-To the extent practicable, the District shall distribute micro-purchases equitably among qualified suppliers.
-Micro purchases may be made without soliciting competitive quotations if the Superintendent considers the price to be reasonable.
-The District maintains evidence of this reasonableness in the records of all purchases made by this method.
+Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$10,000 [not to exceed \$10,000].
+To the maximum extent practicable, the District should shall distribute micro-purchases equitably among qualified suppliers.
+Micro-purchases may be made without soliciting competitive quotations if the Superintendent considers the price to be reasonable based on research, experience, purchase history or other relevant information and documents are filed accordingly.
+The District shall maintain The District maintains evidence of this reasonableness in the records of all purchases made by this method.